Can I get insurance for my iPhone?

 3. You may be able to purchase a personal articles floater.
 This is a type of marine (goods in transit) coverage that is specially designed for high cost items that do not stay in a fixed location, usually reserved for jewelry.

 Good News: There is typically no deductible on this coverage type, and it is usually an “open perils” policy, which means your insurer will pay for any cause of loss unless it is specifically excluded in the policy language.
+This means the most common types of accidental damage or liquid damage would be covered unless your policy lists these as exclusions.

 4. Your iPhone will NEVER be covered by your car insurance policy.
 If you leave the phone in the car and it’s stolen, you’re out of luck.
+Since this is a limit put forth by your auto coverage plan, there’s not much that you’d be able to change, not even by getting additional coverage.

 Good News: The phone would still be covered by a homeowner’s or renter’s policy if you have one.

 Bad News: The loss would still be subject to a deductible, which may meet or exceed the cost of the phone.
+It boils down to what you’re determined to pay for a replacement.

 5. Finally, there are companies out there that offer iPhone insurance for accidents and failures, but they charge quite a bit and may also be subject to a deductible.